Joystream/joystream/README.md

 ## Why is this on Github?

-The reason this is placed in public view on Github is two fold
+The reason this is placed in public view on Github is two fold:

 - **Open Invitation:** Serve as an open invitation for anyone who wants to learn, comment and possibly contribute, to the current or future development of the Joystream project.

 - **Best Practices**: Establish best practices which can be replicated by the platform, when it is fully live, in how to collaboratively build and manage the platform using open tools.
-In particular, the current plan is that the platform has a built in Github equivalent, which thus would allow the use of these conventions.
+In particular, the current plan is that the platform has a built-in Github equivalent, which thus would allow the use of these conventions.

 <br />